 NOTICE When component conditions seem less than satisfactory, replace using only genuine BRP parts, or approved equivalents.
-This page is intentionally blank

 TECHNICAL INFORMATION

 WATERCRAFT IDENTIFICATION

 The main components of the watercraft (engine and hull) are identified by different serial numbers.
 It may sometimes become necessary to locate these numbers for warranty purposes or to trace the watercraft in the event of theft.